utkarsh-iiita/webapp/README.md

     ```bash
     cd utkarsh
     ```
+3. Create a blank file named `.env.local`, optionally you can add custom environment variables that bypass the ones defined in `docker-compose.yml`.

-3. For ease of development you may have to perform `npm install` to remove the errors in your IDE.
+4. For ease of development you may have to perform `npm install` to remove the errors in your IDE.

 ## Development
 Handy commands for development, make sure you are in the project directory.
 Linux users may have to use `sudo` for the following commands.
 The project runs on port `3000`.